gem-pasteur/macsyfinder/doc/system_definition.rst

    * must have an attribute "presence" which can take three values "mandatory", "allowed", "forbidden".
    * may have an attribute "system_ref" which is a reference to the secretion system from where the gene comes from (this attribute is used for forbidden gene and homologs gene).
 If system_ref is not specified, it means the gene is from the current system.
    * may have an attribute "loner" which is a boolean.
 If a gene is loner that means this gene can be isolated on the genome ( *default false* ).
    * may have an attribute "exchangeable" which is a boolean.
-If a gene is exchangeable that means this gene or one of the homologs can be found without impacts on the secretion system ( *default false* ).
+If a gene is exchangeable that means this gene or one of its homologs can be interchanged for the assessment of the presence of the secretion system ( *default false* ).
    * may have an attribute "multi_system" which is a boolean.
 If a gene is "multi_system", it means that it can be used by multiple systems.
 Thus, during the phase of systems assessment, a same occurrence of this component will be used multiple times to "fill" systems and be counted in the quorum in the case they lack this gene ( *default false* ).
    * "aligned" which is a boolean (this attribute is used only for homologs).
    * "inter_gene_max_space" which is an integer.